UMM-CSci-3601/intro-to-git/README.md

 [Visual Studio Code (VS Code)](https://code.visualstudio.com/) since those tools will be part of our primary workflow this semester. `git` is essentially a command line tool, and it can be difficult to visualize branching and history;
-GitKraken provides a nice GUI for `git` which we find it quite helpful for understanding what's going on.
+GitKraken provides a nice GUI for `git` which we find quite helpful for understanding what's going on.
 VS Code is our IDE (basically our fancy program editor); there are lots of alternatives, but we're going to use VS Code this semester.